-Primary objective of this exercise is to ascertain whether or not there will be a need for additional lands to carry out the proposed upgradation/extension/renovation works and construction of new facilities, and how the lands would be or have been obtained.
+Primary objective of this exercise is to ascertain whether or not there will be a need for additional lands to carry out the proposed upgrading/extension/renovation works and construction of new facilities, and how the lands would be or have been obtained.
 Please share separately any relevant information that may not have been covered in this form.
-This form must be filled in for each and every Contract Package -- regardless of Pre and Post procurement review -- that is proposed to be financed by IDA and/or pool fund, and submit to the Bank for its review and clearance.